What Redistricting Looks Like In Every State

 An updating tracker of proposed congressional maps — and whether they might benefit Democrats or Republicans in the 2022 midterms and beyond.

-The partisan breakdown of this proposed map in Colorado
+The partisan breakdown of Maryland’s new map

 partisan lean of districts:

-The competitiveness and fairness of Colorado's maps
+The competitiveness and fairness of Maryland's maps

 Difference between the partisan lean of the state’s median district and the state as a whole.